Ramzi-Sah/SpaceTitans/README.md

 and visit http://localhost/SpaceTitans

 ### for newbies
-just download and install xampp (serch it on google), put the SpaceTitans folder inside your C:\xampp\htdocs folder, and visit http://localhost/SpaceTitans
+just download and install xampp (search for it on google), put the SpaceTitans folder inside your C:\xampp\htdocs folder, and visit http://localhost/SpaceTitans